johnny0213/Complex-Table-Extraction/README.md

 b.
 In rare cases, some specific textboxes in OCR results, such as 'HOURS', may be missing in NER results for unknown reasons, which makes it impossible for us to align NER results with OCR result.
 Here we just simply report an exception and skip the whole document image.

-You may want to have a taste of the visualization samples we have produced in the ..\Table_Restoration\data folder.
+You may want to have a taste of the visualization samples we have produced in the .\Table_Restoration\data folder.

 You can refer to the links below for more information:
 https://github.com/PaddlePaddle/PaddleNLP